svsticky/CommitteeClash/README.md

 # Environment file

 To get the application working, you have to create a .env file in the root of the repository.
 Please copy the content of the sample.env and fill in the missing values.
+See [OAuth](#oauth) for the information about how to get the OAUTH_CLIENT_ID.

+# Secrets

+The application uses two secrets.
+Please create the following files in the root of the repository:

+- oauth_client_secret.secret: Set this file’s content to the OAuth client id.
+See [OAuth](#oauth) for the information about how to get this value.
+- postgres_password.secret: Set this file’s content to the password you want PostgreSQL to use for the postgres user.

 # Docker